MileHacker Logo

 Chelyabinsk Russia Travel Guide

 The city's coordinates, approximately 55.15° N latitude and 61.40° E longitude, place it firmly in the South Urals, a region known for its mineral wealth and expansive landscapes.
-Its position, about 1,900 kilometers (1,200 miles) east of Moscow, positions it to be a major hub within this vast and often overlooked part of the country.
+Its standing, about 1,900 kilometers (1,200 miles) east of Moscow, positions it considered as a major hub within this vast and often overlooked part of the nation.

 Geographical Highlights